krNesland/eva/README.md

 - Python 2.7
 - ROS Kinetic

 Install the ROS version specified in the manual (http://emanual.robotis.com/docs/en/platform/turtlebot3/getting_started/#getting-started).
-After this, clone this repository into "~catkin_ws/src/".
+After this, clone this repository into "~catkin_ws/src/" and compile with "catkin_make" and "catkin_make install" commands while in the "catkin_ws" folder.

 ## Required ROS Packages
 - cv_bridge